-The most frequently asked question about my travels, no matter if it is a single short trip or one of my Years Off (Round The World in 2007 – 2008 or Sabbatical in 2014 – 2015), is “How much does / did it cost?” and eventually “How can you afford it?” but basically, both questioned are linked in my opinion…
+The most frequently asked question about my travels, no matter if it is a single short trip or one of my Round The World Travels, is “How much does / did it cost?” and eventually “How can you afford it?” but basically, both questioned are linked in my opinion…

 Here you find:

-- An in-depth analysis of our budget during our Round The World Trip in 2007 – 2008 and the main drivers of costs and the possibilities of cost reduction.
+- An in-depth analysis of my budget during my first Round The World Trip and the main drivers of costs and the possibilities of cost reduction.

 1. Breakdown of the expenditures per country including transport but not international flights (in € per person):

 (*) Accommodation: Double rooms (for a couple) – so price for the room itself must be multiplied by 2; Except in Laos (2014), Cambodia (2014), Vietnam (2015), Myanmar (2015), India (2015), Rwanda (2017), Uganda (2017) & Iran (2017)